Get answers to some of our most frequently asked questions.

 How often should I feed my pet?

-This is a common question, and really a matter of personal preference, but it also depends on your pet’s age and lifestyle.
+The frequency at which you feed your pet is a matter of personal preference, but also depends on your pet’s age and lifestyle.

 Is Taste of the Wild irradiated?

 We source all ingredients from vendors that do not use ethoxyquin.

 Do you use any artificial colors, flavors or preservatives?